All Episodes

 And it is intended for both men and women, which is great.

-So you can put it on your face, you can put it on your neck, your body, wherever you see fit.
+So, you can put it on your face, you can put it on your neck, your body, wherever you see fit.

-So I'm very happy about that.
+So, I'm very happy about that.

-And obviously, thank you so much to the war room for all the support.
+And obviously, thank you so much to the War Room for all the support.

-And one more time hit us with where they can go to shop all the products you guys got.
+And one more time, hit us with where they can go to shop all the products you guys got.

-to the 10% discount for all orders until you cancel.
+If you do subscribe, you're locked into the 10% discount for all orders until you cancel.

-So we have you covered there.
+So, we got you covered there.

 Thank you so much for joining us.